botanix-labs/Macbeth/book/cli/poa.md

           Maximum number of inbound requests. default: 30

       --pooled-tx-response-soft-limit <BYTES>
           Soft limit for the byte size of a `PooledTransactions` response on assembling a `GetPooledTransactions` request.
-Spec'd at 2 MiB.
+Spec`d at 2 MiB.

           <https://github.com/ethereum/devp2p/blob/master/caps/eth.md#protocol-messages>.